shopware/frontends/.changeset/friendly-chicken-exercise.md

 "@shopware-pwa/composables-next": patch
 ---

-Adding stateMachineState as default association to useOrderDetails composable
+`useOrderDetails` - Adding `stateMachineState` as the default association to the composable